 Use In Specific Populations

-Use of drugs that act on the renin-angiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
-Resulting oligohydramnios can be associated with fetal lung hypoplasia and skeletal deformations.
-Potential neonatal adverse effects include skull hypoplasia, anuria, hypotension, renal failure, and death.
+Tekamlo can cause fetal harm when administered to a pregnant woman.
+Use of drugs that act on the reninangiotensin system during the second and third trimesters of pregnancy reduces fetal renal function and increases fetal and neonatal morbidity and death.
+Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the reninangiotensin system from other antihypertensive agents.
 When pregnancy is detected, discontinue Tekamlo as soon as possible.
-These adverse outcomes are usually associated with use of these drugs in the second and third trimester of pregnancy.
-Most epidemiologic studies examining fetal abnormalities after exposure to antihypertensive use in the first trimester have not distinguished drugs affecting the reninangiotensin system from other antihypertensive agents.
-Appropriate management of maternal hypertension during pregnancy is important to optimize outcomes for both mother and fetus.

 In developmental toxicity studies, pregnant rats and rabbits received oral aliskiren hemifumarate during organogenesis at doses up to 20 and 7 times the maximum recommended human dose (MRHD) based on body surface area (mg/m2), respectively, in rats and rabbits.
 (Actual animal doses were up to 600 mg/kg/day in rats and up to 100 mg/kg/day in rabbits.)
 No teratogenicity was observed; however, fetal birth weight was decreased in rabbits at doses 3.2 times the MRHD based on body surface area (mg/m2).
 Aliskiren was present in placentas, amniotic fluid and fetuses of pregnant rabbits.